ShonTitor/Top8er/README.md

-# Top 8 Banner Generator
+# Top 8 Graphic Generator

-This is a Django app that generates Top 8 result banners for Super Smash Bros Ultimate Tournaments using Pillow.
-The banner template parts used were made by [EDM](https://twitter.com/Elenriqu3).
+This is a Django app that generates top 8 result graphics for many different fighting games tournaments using Pillow.
+These graphics include a picture of the player's main character as well as their nicknames and tournament placing.
+The graphic template parts used were made by [EDM](https://twitter.com/Elenriqu3).
 Character portraits are not included in this repository.
-You can see the app working [here](https://riokaru.pythonanywhere.com/).
+You can see the app working [here](https://www.top8er.com/).

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E4K0N2)